Fire damages two Queens Village homes

-Eight cats were rescued by firefighters during a house fire in Queens Village on Wednesday morning, according to the FDNY.
+Eight cats were rescued by firefighters during a house fire in Queens Village last Wednesday morning, according to the FDNY.

-Unfortunately, two perished due to complications from the fire and some ran away on Jan.
-18 from the three-story residence, located at 215-25 111 Rd., according to the department.
+Unfortunately, two perished due to complications from the fire and some ran away from the three-story residence, located at 215-25 111 Road, according to the department.
 The remaining cats were turned over to a resident of the home.

 The resident sustained a minor injury, but refused medical attention, according to an FDNY spokesperson.
-A firefighter was also injured, and was sent to Franklin General Hospital, located in Valley Stream, LI.
+A firefighter was also injured, and was sent to Long Island Jewish Valley Stream Hospital, the former Franklin General.

-It was an all hands on deck situation, which required 60 firefighters from 12 fire units to put out the blaze, the spokesman added.
+It was an all-hands-on-deck situation, which required 60 firefighters from 12 units to put out the blaze, the spokesman added.
 The fire, which started at 10:53 a.m., was under control within less than 50 minutes.

 “I came out and the smoke was very high,” the neighbor added.
 “I called 911 and my friend across the street called 911.”

-The neighbor suspects that the wiring in the house might have caused the fire, as many of the homes in Queens Village are old.
+The neighbor speculated that the wiring in the house might have caused the fire, as many of the homes in Queens Village are old.

 Many of the Tudor and Dutch Colonial homes in Queens Village were built during a housing boom between the 1920s and 1930s, according to the Long Island Exchange, a news website.